 If you’re getting water from any place other than a standard municipal system, a sediment filter is highly recommended.
 Luckily, these are often sold as a two-step filter in tandem with carbon, so you can buy both types of filter in one affordable package.

 Best Inline Water Filter for RV

 Our top picks for inline RV water filters are small, portable units that combine carbon filtration and sediment removal.
 They are small and easy to carry, usually very affordable, and will improve water taste and odor.

 Clear2O RV Water Filter

-This is the inline water filter that we currently use.
-Clear2O is BPA free, has a 1 micron filter element with a capacity of 3 to 6 months depending on the quality of water flowing through the filter.
+The Clear2O inline water filter is what we currently use.
+This inline RV water filter is BPA free, has a 1 micron filter element with a capacity of 3 to 6 months depending on the quality of water flowing through the filter.

 We also use the Clear2O DirtGuard Sediment Pre-Filter which has a 20 micron filter element to eliminate particles such as sand and sediment before it gets to the 1 micron inline filter.
 This pre-filter can be washed and reused, which is a bonus.

 Check out our Q&A with Keith Bernard, CEO of Clear2O where he answers the question “What sets Clear2O inline water filter apart from Camco TastePure inline filter?”